-Diphtheria: Why Is It Back ...
-And What Exactly Is It?
+Diphtheria: What Exactly Is It ...
+And Why Is It Back?

 What does it do to people?

 The bacteria attach to the lining of the respiratory system and produce a poison that starts killing healthy tissue.
 It does so by preventing cells from creating proteins, which essentially shuts them down.
 After a few days, it can kill so many cells that dead tissue forms a grayish layer in the nose and throat that can make it hard to breathe or swallow.
-Essentially, it can choke a person on their own dead cells.
+Essentially, it can choke a person on his own dead cells.
 If the poison also gets into the bloodstream, it can damage vital organs like the heart and kidneys.
 Interestingly, there are actually two layers of infection going on here, because it's a virus inside the bacterium that causes it to create the toxin in the first place.
 Eventually, the illness can cause nerve damage, paralysis and respiratory failure.

 How do you treat it?

 A vaccine was invented in 1921 but wasn't used widely until the 1930s.
-It's a modified form of the toxin that is not poisonous but still teaches the immune system to recognize the toxin in the future.
+It is a modified form of the toxin that is not poisonous but still teaches the immune system to recognize the toxin in the future.
 These days, people usually get a three-in-one vaccine for tetanus, whooping cough and diphtheria.

 Vaccines keep people from getting the illness in the first place.
 Typically, people are supposed to get a four-dose vaccine administered in the first 18 months of life, then a booster once before age 7 and again at age 11 or 12.
-Adults are supposed to get boosters once every ten years, though some research has suggested that a booster every 30 years might be enough.
+Adults are supposed to get boosters once every 10 years, though some research has suggested that a booster every 30 years might be enough.

-Once a person is sick, they have to take antitoxins and antibiotics to get rid of the infection.
+Once a person is sick, he has to take antitoxins and antibiotics to get rid of the infection.
 Antitoxins keep the poison from further harming the body.
 A 14-day course of antibiotics kills the bacteria.
 It takes about two days after starting antibiotics before a person is no longer contagious.

 Without treatment, diphtheria can be a real problem.
-For example, in 1921, before the vaccine was available, it killed more than 15,000 people in the U.S. According to the Centers for Disease Control and Prevention, the U.S. has seen fewer than five reported cases in the last ten years.
+For example, in 1921, before the vaccine was available, the disease killed more than 15,000 people in the U.S. According to the Centers for Disease Control and Prevention, the U.S. has seen fewer than five reported cases in the past 10 years.

-According to the CDC, even when people receive treatment, as many as 1 in 10 die (and that ratio can be as high as 1 in 5 for children under the age of 5).
-For those who don't receive treatment, as many as 1 in 2 die.
+According to the CDC, even when people receive treatment, as many as 1 in 10 dies (and that ratio can be as high as 1 in 5 for children under the age of 5).
+For those who don't receive treatment, as many as 1 in 2 dies.

 Why is it a problem in places like Yemen and Bangladesh?

-Infections can pop up under the wrong conditions, which include: vaccination coverage below about 80 percent, malnutrition and lots of people living in close contact and poor access to medical care, all of which are currently present in outbreak areas in Bangladesh and Yemen.
+Infections can pop up under the wrong conditions, which include vaccination coverage below about 80 percent, malnutrition and lots of people living in close contact, and poor access to medical care, all of which are currently present in outbreak areas in Bangladesh and Yemen.

-This year, more than half a million members of the Rohingya ethnic group have fled to Bangladesh from Myanmar, where violence against them, including execution, arson and rape has been denounced by the United Nations and the U.S. State Department as ethnic cleansing.
+This year, more than half a million members of the Rohingya ethnic group have fled to Bangladesh from Myanmar, where violence against them, including execution, arson and rape, has been denounced by the United Nations and the U.S. State Department as ethnic cleansing.
 In a border city called Cox's Bazar, refugee camps reportedly house up to 30 people per tent.

-In Yemen, WHO researchers reported that vaccination rates among children had dropped below 70 percent after a civil war started in 2015, meaning the population was no longer protected by herd immunity, the concept that if enough people are immune to a disease, any individual that hasn't been vaccinated won't come encounter the disease.
+In Yemen, WHO researchers reported that vaccination rates among children had dropped below 70 percent after a civil war started in 2015, meaning the population was no longer protected by herd immunity, the concept that if enough people are immune to a disease, any individual who hasn't been vaccinated won't encounter the disease.
 The vaccination rate remained low in 2016, at 71 percent.
-In the last few days, blockades have prevented organizations like Doctors Without Borders from shipping medical supplies.
-The country has also suffered from a shortage of health professionals since its Central Bank stopped paying them.
+In the past few days, blockades have prevented organizations like Doctors Without Borders from shipping medical supplies.
+The country has also suffered from a shortage of health professionals since its central bank stopped paying them.

 Could it make a comeback in other countries as well?

 Yes.
 For example, in 1989 the Soviet Union had 839 cases of diphtheria.
 But when the Soviet Union fell — and with it, vaccination rates — cases of diphtheria shot up.
-Between 1994 and 1995, about 100,000 people came down with the illness in former Soviet States.
+Between 1994 and 1995, about 100,000 people came down with the illness in former Soviet states.
 By the end of the outbreak, about 5,000 had died.

 To pick a much smaller example, in 1996 researchers found 11 people with diphtheria in South Dakota, where the infection was thought to have disappeared.